paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-137-management-of-rechargeable-batteries-and-batteries-containing-mercury.md

   (B) promulgate requirements for easy removability of regulated batteries from rechargeable consumer products designed to contain such batteries.

-(2) **Substantial similarity** — The regulations promulgated under paragraph (1) shall be substantially similar to the requirements set forth in subsections (a) and (b) of this section.
+(2) **Substantial similarity** — The regulations promulgated under paragraph (1) shall be substantially similar to the requirements set forth in subsections (a) and (b).

-**(e) Uniformity** After the effective dates of a requirement set forth in subsection (a), (b), or (c) of this section or a regulation promulgated by the Administrator under subsection (d) of this section, no Federal agency, State, or political subdivision of a State may enforce any easy removability or environmental labeling requirement for a rechargeable battery or rechargeable consumer product that is not identical to the requirement or regulation.
+**(e) Uniformity** After the effective dates of a requirement set forth in subsection (a), (b), or (c) or a regulation promulgated by the Administrator under subsection (d), no Federal agency, State, or political subdivision of a State may enforce any easy removability or environmental labeling requirement for a rechargeable battery or rechargeable consumer product that is not identical to the requirement or regulation.

 **(f) Exemptions**

-(1) **In general** — With respect to any rechargeable consumer product, any person may submit an application to the Administrator for an exemption from the requirements of subsection (a) of this section in accordance with the procedures under paragraph (2).
+(1) **In general** — With respect to any rechargeable consumer product, any person may submit an application to the Administrator for an exemption from the requirements of subsection (a) in accordance with the procedures under paragraph (2).
 The application shall include the following information:

   (A) A statement of the specific basis for the request for the exemption.